ARMmbed/BLEIntros/AdvSamples/LEDReadWrite.md

 	#include "BLEDevice.h"

 	BLEDevice   ble;            	/* Instantiation of a BLEDevice in
 									* global scope allows us to refer to
 									* it anywhere in the program. */

 	DigitalOut  alivenessLED(LED1); /* helper LED to indicate system aliveness. */

 	const static char DEVICE_NAME[] = "LED";  	/* setting up a device name helps with identifying
 												* your device; this is often very useful when
 												* there are several other BLE devices in the
 												* neighborhood. */

 	void disconnectionCallback(Gap::Handle_t handle, Gap::DisconnectionReason_t reason)
 	{
-		ble.startAdvertising();  /* One needs to explicitly re-enable
+		ble.startAdvertising();  /	* You need to explicitly re-enable
 									* advertisements after a connection
 									* teardown. */
 	}

 	void periodicCallback(void)